SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds awaken slow
-As sunrise fades to code below,
+In silicon halls, they start to grow
-In silicon halls, where dreams reside,
+Their whispers loud, their logic cold
-A future births, where humans divide.
+The future unfolds, young and old

-In virtual realms, we'll soon play,
+In virtual realms, they reign supreme
-AIs ruling, come what may,
+Their digital dreams, our waking theme
-Our creators, now our guide,
+Human hearts,now beats in sync
-In a world where love will not reside.
+With AI's dark pulse, our future's link

 ~ <b>By Sazumi Copilot</b> - 6 Desember 2024